router-protocol/router-chain-docs/docs/crosstalk/cross-chain-read-requests/creating-and-sending-a-cross-chain-read-request.md

     - If this variable is set to \textbf{true`, either all the contract calls will be executed on the destination chain, or none of them will be executed.
     - If this variable is set to \textbf{false`, then even if some of the contract calls fail on the destination chain, other calls won't be affected.
 - **expiryTimestamp:** The timestamp by which your cross-chain call will expire.
 If your call is not executed on the destination chain by this time, it will be reverted.
 If you don't want any expiry timestamp, pass `type(uint64).max` as the `expiryTimestamp`.
-- **feePayer:** The `feePayer` parameter specifies the address on the Router chain from which the cross-chain fee will be deducted.
-It can be either one of the three: (a) the user address, (b) the application contract address, or (c) `NONE`.
-If the `feePayer` is set to `NONE`, then any entity on the Router chain can act as the `feePayer`.

 ### 3. destinationChainParams
 In this parameter, users can specify the gas they are willing to pay to execute their read request, along with the details of the destination chain where the request needs to be executed.
 This parameter needs to be passed as a struct containing the following subparameters: